khan_bio-1

 Persia Khan

 My relationship with the ACS Lab began during my undergraduate degree at the University of Victoria assisting with the Bear Project.
-After graduating with a degree in Geography and Environmental Studies (BScHons), I worked as Research Associate with the ACS Lab and Raincoast Conservation Foundation.
-In this role, I was fortunate to assist on many exciting projects and work as a technician in Heiltsuk Territory for the Bear Project.
+After graduating with a degree in Geography and Environmental Studies (BScHons), I worked as the Lab Manager for the ACS Lab and Raincoast Conservation Foundation.
+In this role, I was fortunate to assist on many exciting projects and work as a technician on the Heiltsuk Bear Project.
+Throughout my early research career, I have always gravitated to working with wildlife camera data, and I am excited to grow with this project throughout my degree.

 I am so grateful to work alongside this community of scientists and informed advocates!